St. Dominic Catholic Church (Miami): Dominicans in the US

-At first, the Spanish friars of Spain staffed St. Dominic parish, but in 1980 the pastoral care of the parish was entrusted to the Dominicans of the newly established Southern Province of St. Martin de Porres in the US.
-Although the presence of Spanish Dominican Friars in Florida dates back to the mid-16th century, the Dominicans were formally established in the US in 1805, by Fr.
+At first, the Spanish friars of Spain staffed St. Dominic parish, but in 1980, the pastoral care of the parish was entrusted to the Dominicans of the newly established Southern Province of St. Martin de Porres.
+Although the presence of Spanish Dominican Friars in Florida dates to the mid-16th century, the Dominicans were formally established in the U.S. in 1805 by Fr.
 Edward Dominic Fenwick, OP.
 Since then, their presence and ministry have grown.
-Today, the Dominican Friars have four provinces in the US.
-St. Martin de Porres, the Southern Province, forms part of the four.
-The Dominican Friars who staff St. Dominic Catholic Church today have been running it since the church was first established in 1962.
+Today, the Dominican Friars have four provinces in the U.S. St. Martin de Porres, the Southern Province, forms part of the four.
+The Dominican Friars who staff St. Dominic Catholic Church have been running it since the church was first established in 1962.